 Another reason subscribers lose interest is that the content doesn’t add value to them.
 Are you paying attention to which email messages resonate with your subscribers or just sending out the content you think will work?
 Follow your reports closely to understand which types of emails have led to your top successes in the past and look to those emails to guide your re-engagement email copy.

-Should you offer discounts to win-back customers?
+Should you offer discounts in your re-engagement emails to win back customers?

 Money isn’t always the reason someone is unengaged with your brand, and it won’t always be the solution to bring them back.
 But, sometimes, as mentioned, it’s the money. 🙂